 Gurulupotha is believed to have served as an aircraft repair center in the capital city of King Ravana, because the Sinhalese name Gurulupotha means "parts of birds".
 In Valmiki's depiction of King Ravana's Pushpaka Vimana, the "flowery vehicle", resembled a cloud.
 But is also believed to have had the shape of a huge peacock, and was therefore called Dandu Monara, "flying peacock".
 But sometimes the Pushpaka Vimana and the Dandu Monara are said to have been different kinds of prehistoric aircrafts used by Ravana.

 Weragantota means "place of aircraft landing" in Sinhala language.
-It is believed to be the airport where Sitadevi landed was she was abducted to Lanka in King Ravana's Pushpaka Vimana.
+It is believed to be the airport where Sitadevi landed when she was abducted to Lanka in King Ravana's Pushpaka Vimana.
 In the surrounding area, now covered by jungle, once was the location of Ravana's city Lankapura.
-According to the Ramayana the city had a beautiful palace for queen Mandothari.
+According to the Ramayana the city had a beautiful palace for queen Mandodari.

 Embekke is famous for the artful woodcarvings at the pillars of the music and dancing hall called Digge.
 The Embekke Devale is one of the three preserved temples of the 14th century, which is the period when the nearby town Gampola was the most important Sinhalese royal residence.
-In contrast to the other to temples from the same period, Lankhatilaka and Gadaladeniya, Embekke is mainly a sanctuary for a god and has a chapelfor the Buddha only as an appendix.
-The temple is dedicated Mahasen, a local form of Skanda-Murugan or the Sinhalese Katharagama.
-The regional god Devatha Bandara is worshipped in the Embekke temple premises, too.
+In contrast to the other temples from the same period, Lankatilaka and Gadaladeniya, Embekke is mainly a sanctuary for a God and has a chapel for the Buddha only as an appendix.
+The temple is dedicated to Mahasen, a local form of Skanda-Murugan or the Sinhalese Katharagama.
+The regional God Devatha Bandara is worshipped in the Embekke temple premises, too.

-Hakgala rock surmounts the Hakgala Botanical gardens, only a few kilometres away from the Ashoka Vatika.
-It is sometimes told that Hakgala rock is one of the pieces of the Himalayas that fell down when Hanuman carried Mount Dronagiri to Lanka.
-But usually the Ramayana Trail identifies only 5 other places as originating from these events, viz.
+Hakgala rock surmounts the Hakgala Botanical gardens, only a few kilometres away from Ashok Vatika.
+It is sometimes said that Hakgala rock is one of the pieces of the Himalayas that fell down when Hanuman carried Mount Dronagiri to Lanka.
+But usually the Ramayana Trail identifies only 5 other places as originating from these events.
 Rumassala near Galle, Dolukanda in Hiripitiya, Ritigala near Habarana, Thalladi on Mannar, and Kachchativu island.

 Vidurupola, or Widurupola or Veedurupola, close to Welimada at the Nuwara Eliya to Badulla mainroad A5 is the location of a Ramayana research center.